jd-wheaton/weather-icons/README.md

+# ** THIS PROJECT HAS BEEN MODIFIED FOR A PERSONAL PROJECT ** Please fork the original if you desire to use it, else it may be difficult to determine why it doesn't work for you.

 # PROJECT NO LONGER MAINTAINED
 Please note: Weather Icons is no longer maintained or updated here. the project is currently looking for a new owner who wants to bear the responsibility.
 Feel free to let me know.